INSIDE THE CONTENT WORLD

 EXECUTIVE INFLUENCE

 Marc was kind of like a player-coach to all of us at NFL Network.
-Most execs who run talent units at TV networks have never spent five minutes in front of a TV camera doing live television.
+Most media execs who head talent units at TV networks have never spent five minutes in front of a TV camera doing live television.
 Yet we’re supposed to buy into what they’re telling us, on how to make us better on TV.
 That’s like having a football coach who never played football.
 See how backwards that is.
 I’ve been given more useless advice in this arena, than on any other aspect of my entire career, on and off the field.
 But Marc Watts is different, because he actually spent thousands of hours on television as an anchor man and a correspondent.
-You could tell when he critiqued our air checks that he knew what he was talking about.
-(Novel concept right!)
+A real academically trained journalist, not one who masquerades as such, relying on AI to do their writing.
+You could tell when he critiqued our air checks that he refreshingly knew what he was talking about.
 Marc hired a lot of people who would have normally been passed over for on-air jobs.
 All of us were unique in what we brought to the collective on-air product.
 I saw where he helped start up an esports network.
 Go figure.
-Marc the visionary was all over that one before esports even became a household word.
-He’ll create EMMY-award winning shout casters over there.
+Certainly not surprising because Marc imagines big.
+He’ll create emmy-award winning shout casters over there.
 Just watch.
 I’m not sure there is a single job at a TV network that he can’t do.
 Marc is a Swiss-Army knife media executive.
-The reason Marc has a magic touch on TV content is because he has such a complete understanding of what it takes to be a TV performer and communicate to a variety of different audiences.
+The reason Marc has a magic touch on content is because he has such a complete understanding of what it takes to successfully communicate to a variety of different audiences.
 I’ve never worked with a person who believes so much in creating your own thing, instead of being a copy of something else.

-Marc is extremely passionate about the work he is doing with the African American Leadership Forum.
-That nonprofit in the Twin Cities champions solutions for racial inequalities, and Minneapolis is also Marc’s second home, where he went to grad school.
-All six core areas of AALF’s work are different sectors of Marc’s journalism career that took him from South Central to Somalia telling the world about these problems.
-Now he’s on the solution side, which is a fulfilling prophecy, especially for a storyteller like Marc who spent so much time in the hood covering violence, uprisings, poverty, driveby shootings, gang warfare, police brutality, wrongful shootings, homelessness, the projects, unemployment, food deserts, mental health and poor healthcare.
+Marc remains ardent over the work he fostered with the African American Leadership Forum.
+That nonprofit in the Twin Cities champions solutions for racial inequities, and Minneapolis is Marc’s second home, where he went to grad school, after spending summers there as a boy.
+All six focus areas of The Forum’s work are different sectors of Marc’s journalism career which took him from South Central to South Africa telling the world about these problems.
+Spending nearly 3 years on the solution side, was a fulfilling prophecy, especially for a storyteller like Marc who spent so much time in the hood covering violence, uprisings, poverty, drive-by shootings, gang warfare, tribal warfare, police brutality, wrongful shootings, homelessness, the projects, unemployment, food deserts, mental health and poor healthcare.
+(Watch some of his stories below.)

 He operates off of a moral compass that always points to fairness and integrity.
 He’s just a good dude.
 I’ve never seen Marc mad or ever lose his cool.
 I really believe he stays balanced from all those years doing live TV.
-It’s just not in his nature to ever be rattled.
+It’s just not in his nature to ever become rattled.
+Sometimes, and I say this as a compliment, he doesn’t even act like a C-Suite leader.
+Marc will sweep floors, catch rodents, clean windows and rearrange furniture.
 Above all he’s a good leader who’s “not afraid of being led.”
 He’s gonna laugh when he see this, because I stole that line from his wall.
 Marc also taught us all to be bold in our own leadership, or there’s no use in being a leader.
 He taught us to catch someone doing something right every day, instead of whinging about what they do wrong.
 Whinge is a Marc word.

-We don’t really know what to call him because he’s not really just one thing.
-He taught us all how to just listen and shut up, eventhough you might actually be the smartest person in the room.
-Listening takes patience, giving you the ability to speak more powerfully because you address other statements you’ve heard in a room, instead of selfishly speaking the first response that popped into your head.
+We don’t really know what to call him because he’s not just one thing.
+He taught us all how to listen and be quiet, even though you might actually be the smartest person in the room.
+Listening takes patience, giving you the ability to speak more powerfully because you address other statements you’ve heard in a room, instead of selfishly speaking the first response that pops into your head.
 You’re not rewarded by how much you say.
-Communication leadership has more to do with “what” you say.
+It’s about “what” you say.
 You will meet very few people in this world, who have the ability to say more with such few words, than Marc.
 He once broke down a 25-word talking point stated by a commentator on a news show, that would have made more sense with just three of the words.
 That proved to us right there that most people accidentally filibuster when they speak.

-Excerpt from, “The Artful Safari of a Broadcast Journalist
+Excerpt from, “The Safari Odyssey of a Global Journalist”

-{CLICK ANY PHOTO ON THIS SITE TO ENLARGEN}
+CLICK ANY PHOTO ON THIS SITE TO ENLARGE

 DISTINGUISHED CORRESPONDENT